 Bleeding from the ear often results from a superficial injury to the ear rim.
-However, it can also stem from a head injury, an ear infection, an object in the ear, and other causes.
-Some of these need urgent medical attention.
+However, ear bleeding can also stem from a head injury, an ear infection, or an object in the ear.
+Some of these causes require urgent medical attention.

 Unless a person is sure they have a superficial cut, they should make an appointment with a doctor to determine why their ear is bleeding and undergo proper treatment.